alangpierce/alangpierce.github.io/source/about/index.markdown

 footer: true
 ---

+I'm a developer with a wide range of interests: CS theory, math, compilers, distributed systems, software engineering, and lots of other things.
+I'm typically a "backend" person in one way or another, although I've also done a fair amount of UI work.

-At Khan Academy I worked on the infrastructure team, which mostly focuses on site performance and developer happiness.
+Previously, I was at Khan Academy, where I worked on the infrastructure team.
+Among other things, I worked on the A/B testing framework and the API, and helped build the first version of the Android app.

-Before that, I worked at Palantir from May 2011 to January 2014, where I worked on improving scale and avoiding downtime.
+Before that, I worked at Palantir, where I worked on improving scale (migrating from Oracle to a distributed database) and avoiding downtime (reworking the Reindex operation to work with the system up).

 I also had internships at Mozilla and VMware.

 I graduated from CMU in 2011 with a double major in computer science and math.
 I'm particularly proud of my [senior thesis](/files/senior_thesis.pdf),